SakibSaikia/SakibSaikia.github.io/_posts/2019-08-19-Deriving-Lambertian-BRDF-From-First-Principles.markdown

 f_{lambert} = \frac{albedo}{\pi}
 $$

 Hope you enjoyed this post.
-To understand its implications in lighting calculations check out this post by Sébastian Lagarge - [Pi or not to Pi in game lighting equation](https://seblagarde.wordpress.com/2012/01/08/pi-or-not-to-pi-in-game-lighting-equation/).
+To understand its implications in lighting calculations check out this post by Sébastien Lagarde - [Pi or not to Pi in game lighting equation](https://seblagarde.wordpress.com/2012/01/08/pi-or-not-to-pi-in-game-lighting-equation/).